Insomnia is the most common type of sleep disorder and it involves problems falling asleep or staying asleep despite adequate opportunity to do so.

 What Is the Treatment for Insomnia?

-Treatment for insomnia includes:
+Treatment for insomnia includes the following:

 Health Solutions From Our Sponsors